github/KustoSchemaTools/README.md

 ### Cluster configuration management

 Cluster configuration changes are handled by the `KustoClusterOrchestrator`.
-Currently, the only supported feature is [`Capacity Policies`](https://learn.microsoft.com/en-us/kusto/management/capacity-policy?view=azure-data-explorer).
+Currently supported features include [`Capacity Policies`](https://learn.microsoft.com/en-us/kusto/management/capacity-policy?view=azure-data-explorer) and [`Workload Groups`](https://learn.microsoft.com/en-us/kusto/management/workload-groups?view=azure-data-explorer).
 The orchestrator expects a file path to a configuration file.
 A key design principle is that you only need to specify the properties you wish to set or change.
 Any property omitted in your policy file will be ignored, preserving its current value on the cluster.
 A sample file could look like this:

 ```yaml